CrowdSec WAF on Kubernetes

 sslmode: require

-Password comes from Secret created by postgres-operator.
+Password comes from a Secret created by postgres-operator.

 Verification

-Ran pentests again after fixing all issues.
+Ran pentests again after fixing all three issues.

 This time: